thoughtworks-jumpstart/guides/docs/frontend-web-development/react-router.md

 export default App;
 ```

-## Conditional rendering based on path
+## Conditional rendering based on a path

 ### Rendering JSX directly

 `Route` component helps to decide if a component should render.

-First we can import a Route
+First, we can import the Route component.

 ```javascript
 import { BrowserRouter, Route } from "react-router-dom";
 ```

-then we can add 2 Routes, `/home` and `weather`.
-For now we just going to render the title of the page
+Then we can add 2 Routes, `/home` and `weather`.
+For now, we are just going to render the title of the page.

 ```javascript
 <BrowserRouter